 - Brown Sugar: You could also use honey, or omit it altogether for a healthy peach dessert.

-- Butter: Use real butter, support your Daily farmers!
+- Butter: Use real butter, and support your Dairy farmers!

 How to Make Baked Peaches (3 Ways):